DON'T MISS OUT

 70% of customers say QuickBooks found them tax deductions that they wouldn't have found on their own.*

-Sole proprietorship vs. company: what’s the difference?
+Sole proprietorship vs company: what’s the difference?

 If you’re new to the world of being self-employed, you might be confused at the difference between a sole proprietorship and a company.
 Essentially it’s all about legal and financial liability.

 As a sole proprietor, you and your business are regarded as one and the same.
 It means you don’t need to formally set up a separate company, but all of the responsibility and risks fall to you as well.
-If the business fails, your assets could be seized to pay any debts that are owing.
+If the business fails, your assets could be seized to pay any debts that are owed.
 Sole proprietors are also limited in the amount of capital they can raise.

 For most SMMEs starting out, the sole proprietorship route is the more common way to go as it’s simpler to form and there’s minimal paperwork involved.